kidrigger/kr-flakes/README.md

-# eastl-nix
+# Kidrigger's Flakes
-EABase packaged for use on nixos.
+Miscellaneous packages and utilities packaged for Nix.